 Daniel Ramos

 Hello!
-I'm Daniel, a final year dual-degree Ph.D. student in Computer Science and Software Engineering at Carnegie Mellon University (CMU) and Instituto Superior Técnico (IST).
-I'm fortunate to be co-advised by Claire Le Goues, Ruben Martins, and Vasco Manquinho.
+I'm Daniel, a Software Engineer at Uber Technologies in the Programming Systems Group.
+I'm graduating with a dual-degree Ph.D. in Computer Science and Software Engineering from Carnegie Mellon University (CMU) and Instituto Superior Técnico (IST) this summer.

 Education